 After your claim is filed, the insurer will process it in a few weeks, or it could take a couple of months.

 Other Options if You’re Not Covered

 If you have a Health Savings Account (HSA) or Flexible Spending Account (FSA), you can use either one to pay for your treatment.
 These accounts deduct money from your income before taxes and lets you use it for qualifying medical and dental expenses.
 They’re often an option with plans sponsored by employers, and if you have one, you can use its funds to pay for your orthodontic treatment.
-Even if you received partial coverage from Delta, you could use an HSA or FSA account to pay the remaining balance.
+Even if you received partial coverage from Metlife, you could use an HSA or FSA account to pay the remaining balance.